Piping and Instrumentation Diagram

 Image of PID.

-The piping and instrumentation diagram, shortened to PID, is a schematic depiction of the components, which the plant consists of.
+The piping and instrumentation diagram, shortened to PID, is a schematic, two‑dimensional depiction of the components, which the plant consists of.
 At the same time, it shows how the components are interconnected with each other and forms a visualization of the process concept.
-Within a plant building project, central information is shared via the PID between the parties involved in the execution process.
-The PID can be considered the centrepiece of the execution process, as the contained information is usually relevant for all parties and referenced by them all.
+Within a plant building project, central information is shared via the PID between the groups involved in the execution process.
+The PID can be considered the centrepiece of the execution process, as the contained information is usually relevant for all groups and referenced by them all.

 Technical Data